kedibeki/kedibeki/README.md

 <h3>
 <p align="left">
 "👏Thank you for visiting My GitHub Portfolio.
 I'm so excited because "We (You 🫶 Me) are going to build a better Future: Today!"

 To Excel✈️ in the Technology Era: 📊Data Science (🧠AI, 💻ML & 🔍DL), 🧑‍💻Software Engineering, 💭Cloud Computing, 🛫IoT, 🔐Cyber Security, 💰Blockchain, and 🫀Biomedical Science are the Pillars.

-So, to master these fields: I have developed📈 and elevated💡 my expertise and skills (Technical and Professional) by innovating real-world aspiring projects 🛠 and enrolling in dozens of specialization courses📚 from prestigious universities and high-tech corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and earned professional and specialty certifications💎.
-I'm also a Teacher, Freelancer, Customer Service Rep., and Social Worker.
-Also I will post these fields Inevitable Contributions From Smallest to largest sectors and businesses!
+Therefore, to master these fields: I have developed📈 and elevated💡 my expertise and skills (Technical and Professional) by innovating real-world aspiring projects 🛠 and enrolling in dozens of specialization courses📚 from prestigious universities and high-tech corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and earned professional and specialty certifications💎.

+I will post these fields Inevitable Contributions From Smallest to largest sectors and businesses!
 AI, Automation and The Future!
 I Will Upload my personal Projects, Notes (Study Materials) and Personal Achievements (Certifications) in all sectors, Professions and Businesses!" 📝

+I'm also a Teacher, Freelancer, Customer Service Rep., and Social Worker.

             "🔔FOLLOW ME TO GET MY UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE!
                                      Thank You, Mazaltov!!!"